How CAPS Protects your Confidentiality

-Services obtained through Counseling Services are confidential, in keeping with general ethical standards for mental health professionals and applicable state laws.
-Although Counseling Services is part of a larger university, no records or information about clients will be released to any other campus office or official without the clients' written consent, except in the following instances:
+Services obtained through Counseling and Psychological Services (CAPS) are confidential, in keeping with ethical standards for mental health professionals and applicable state laws.
+Although CAPS is part of Univeristy of the Pacific, no records or information about clients will be released except in the following instances:

-3) When a client is deemed by the therapist to be a threat to her/himself, a specific other, or the property of another, the therapist must comply with the law and make necessary reports to the appropriate authority/agency and/or individuals potentially affected.
+- When a client is deemed by the therapist to be a threat to themself, a specific other, or the property of another, the therapist must comply with the law and make necessary reports to the appropriate authority/agency and/or individuals potentially affected.

-4) At times, Counseling Services may receive a court order from a judge compelling the release of client records.
+- At times, CAPS may receive a court order from a judge compelling the release of client records.

-5) Counseling Services may release necessary and relevant information to related parties/departments on campus as specified in the Informed Consent to Treatment Form.
+- CAPS may release necessary and relevant information to related parties/departments on campus as specified in the Informed Consent Form.

 Disclosure of Confidential Information (Release of Written Records)